cornelcreanga/webserver/README.md

 ===================
 ---------------

-Simple Web server delivering static content, implemented mostly for fun/exercise.
+Simple Web server delivering static content and allowing file uploads, implemented mostly for fun/exercise.
 It has very few external dependencies (only for logging and template processing)

-Right now it only support GET/HEAD/OPTIONS methods.
+It supports GET/HEAD/POST/PUT/DELETE/PATCH/OPTIONS/TRACE/CONNECT methods.
 It is a simple multithreaded Java server using a synchronous I/O single connection per thread model.

-It only supports HTTP 1.0 and HTTP 1.1.
+HTTP 0.9 is not supported - only HTTP 1.0 and HTTP 1.1.
 The RFC implementation is work in progress (see below).

 Requirements
 ------------